LukeShortCloud/card_games_converter/cgc_tdd.md

 * Methods need to be as small as possible to abide by modular OOP best practices.
 * All function inputs and outputs need to be defined in the TDD before creating the program, even if a program will be a small personal project.
 The TDD serves a purpose of being pseudocode code.
 The extra time put into planning leads to faster development time.
 * When creating a new method, the related docstrings and a unit test should also be created at the same time.
 This avoids time wasted on troubleshooting later on.
-* Development time estimates should have more buffer time to account for documenting, testing, and unknown unknown issues.
+* Development time estimates should have more buffer time to account for documenting, testing, refactoring, and unknown unknown issues.

 # TDD Revision History